thomasekdahlN/wealthprognosis-app/README.md

 Output:
 The command will automatically generate [excel](https://github.com/thomasekdahlN/wealthprognosis-app/blob/main/tests/Feature/config/example_simple_tenpercent.xlsx) files in the same directory as your config file, with the same name as the run config file.

+### CLI: Export Asset Configurations

+Use the assets:export command to export one or more asset configurations to JSON files.

+Examples:

+- Export a single configuration by ID:

+  php artisan assets:export 123

+- Export a single configuration to a specific path:

+  php artisan assets:export 123 --path=/tmp/my-config.json

+- Export all configurations:

+  php artisan assets:export --all

 Reads your economic setup as a json file and provides a detail spreadsheet with analysis of your future economy until your death.

 ### Supports